ssardina-agts/agtcity-sarl-base/README.md

 			mvn exec:java -Dexec.args=BootMultiSWIAgents -Dloglevel=4

 		If you run without arguments, it will list all available controllers and ask for one at console.

+	* You can use grep inverse to get rid of all the printout of XML messages produced by the EI framework:

+	       mvn exec:java | grep -v -e  \<.*\> -e WARNING -e '^ sent' -e '^ received'

+	    This will filter out everything between < >, and any "sent" and "received" printout at start of line.

 	* If you package the JAR with dependencies. then: